NCDSA Medical Outreach

-North Carolina Down Syndrome Alliance (NCDSA) is your first call for resources, support, and your connection to the North Carolina Down syndrome community.
-Contact NCDSA at (984)200-1193 or info@ncdsalliance.org.
+We’re your first call for resources, support, and connection to the North Carolina Down syndrome community.
+North Carolina Down Syndrome Alliance is here for you AND your patients.

 General Information